rzmearns/orbviz/README.md

 * To load a state, use the ![image](resources/icons/folder-horizontal-open.png) toolbar button or `File->Load State` menu option

-The following information is saved in a satplot state:
+The following information is saved in a orbviz state:
 * propagated satellite information
   * position
   * velocity